abrotman/related-domains-by-dns/rdbd-newrrs.md

 - 0: states that no relationship exists between the domains
 - 1: states that some relationship exists between the domains

-The Relating-domain name(s) field contains either a single domain name, or an HTTPS URL.
+The Related-domain name field contains either a single domain name, or an HTTPS URL.
 In the latter case, successfully de-referencing that URL results in a JSON object that contains the list of domain names, such as is shown in the figure below.